purijatin/njexl_wiki/easy/0 An Easy Tutorial.md

 ## Data Types

 nJexl is untyped in most cases.
-That actually means that the interpreter handles the type for you, and you dont need to bother about it, for 99.999999% of the cases.
+That actually means that the interpreter handles the type for you, and you don't need to bother about it, for 99.999999% of the cases.
 But for some cases you need types, hence some types can be converted :

      byte, char, short, int, long, float, double, big int, big decimal, string, method , class